What is Anthropology?

 Image by JamesDeMers from Pixabay

 Anthropology is sometimes thought about as a toolkit of methods, but it really is way of seeing the world.
 Sure, yes, we’ve become famous for our fieldwork (specially Archeologists who have been profusely portrayed in movies).
-But behind the scenes, there are centuries if theories and hard-earned insights about humanity.
-Some of my teachers at uni liked to say it’s the practice of wonder.
-I think it might be worth taking every opportunity to highlight its value and even more importantly bringing Anthropology into boardrooms, hospitals and tech labs.
-The world could use more “anthropological thinking” and fewer cultural misunderstandings.
+But behind the scenes, there are centuries of diverse theories and hard-earned insights about humanity.
+Some of my teachers at uni used to say: Anthropology is the practice of wonder, and I agree.
+I think it is worth taking every opportunity to highlight its value and even more importantly keep expanding the interests of Anthropology bringing it into every space available to question everything we see and do, whether we might be from boardrooms to hospitals and tech labs.
+Surely the world could use more “anthropological thinking” and fewer cultural misunderstandings.
 More moments where we stop to think: Why does this make sense to them?

 If my article came out well, next time you meet an Anthropologist, you might know what to ask.